corbosman/laravel-passport-claims/readme.md

 $ composer require corbosman/laravel-passport-claims
 ```

-To collect all the claims, this package uses a laravel pipeline to call one or more classes.
+To collect all the claims, this package sends the access token through a pipeline of classes.
 Each class adds a claim to the token.
-For each claim that you want to add, you need to create a class like this.
+For each claim that you want to add, you need to create a class like the example below.
+Because the token is send through the pipeline, you have access to methods on the AccessToken class.
+This is useful if you want to derive information from the token.
+For instance, look up user data based on the token user identifier.

 ```php
 <?php